Background pattern

 • Decreased bile secretion through the bile ducts.

-• Peeling or exfoliation of the skin.
+• Scaling or peeling of the skin.

-• Inflammation of small blood vessels that leads to a skin rash with small red or purple bumps.
+• Inflammation of the small blood vessels that leads to a skin rash with small red or purple bumps.

 • Breakdown of muscle tissue (rhabdomyolysis).